develprr/metamatic-framework/README.md

 Even though updating state container throug direct method invocation,

 1. **YOU SHALL NEVER** directly refer to Metamatic state container from outside.
+You can call updater methods from outside but not directly the actual container.
 2. Other components outside the state container shall **NEVER** use getters or direct references to get states from the state container.
 3. Components shall get events from the Metamatic state container only through **connect**, **connectAll** or **handle** functions provided by the framework.

-If you violate any of these three principles you will be involved in using *antipatterns* - and that is dirty business!
+The above mentioned three principles are important to keep in mind because directly referring to Metamatic container states would enable the referrer components to manipulate the container states without the container being informed.
+While it's not the end of the world, it's a serious antipattern and strips off the container's control over its states, which in turn can cause data integrity bugs that are difficult to track.

 Read more about these principles in a [blog article on state container strategies](http://www.oppikone.fi/blog/implementing-metamatic-state-container.html).